DataLab-Platform/Sigima/README.md

 Although Sigima is designed primarily for object-based processing, some of its core functions are useful on their own.

-For instance, the [DataLab](https://datalab-platform.com) project — an open-source platform for signal/image processing — uses many functions from `sigima.algorithms` independently of the object model.
-This demonstrates how `sigima.algorithms` can serve as a **lightweight utility layer** in scientific and industrial Python applications, even when the object model is not used directly.
+For instance, the [DataLab](https://datalab-platform.com) project — an open-source platform for signal/image processing — uses many functions from `sigima.tools` independently of the object model.
+This demonstrates how `sigima.tools` can serve as a **lightweight utility layer** in scientific and industrial Python applications, even when the object model is not used directly.

-To maintain this flexibility and avoid confusion, the distinction between `algorithms` (array-based) and `computation` (object-based) is intentional and explicit.
+To maintain this flexibility and avoid confusion, the distinction between `tools` (array-based) and `computation` (object-based) is intentional and explicit.

 ---